coasys/flux/packages/ui/docs/ui-library/components/text.md

+---
 outline: deep
+---

 # Text

-The j-text component is used to display text in a variety of styles and formats.
+The `j-text` component is used to display text in a variety of styles and formats.

 ## Usage

-Use the j-text component to display text in various styles and formats.
+Use the `j-text` component to display text in various styles and formats.

 <j-text color="success-500" weight="500" size="700">Text content</j-text>